 - a.
-DV district regulations apply to properties zoned to a DV district in accordance with the regulating map (figure 27-107B-1) and the amendment procedures of article V, division 2. - b.
-The general applicability provisions of Sec.
-27-3 of this zoning ordinance apply to properties zoned a DV district, except where alternative applicability standards exist in DV district regulations.

-(b) Administration and procedures.

-- (1) Establishment of Dunwoody Village districts.
-Dunwoody Village (DV)

-zoning district classifications may be

-applied to property and DV district

-boundaries may be amended only in

-accordance with the amendment

-procedures of article V, division 2 and

-the regulating map of figure 27-107B-1.

-- (2) Effect of establishment.
-Once property has been classified in a DV district, that property is subject
+DV district regulations apply to properties zoned to a DV district in accordance with the regulating map (figure 27-107B-1) and the amendment procedures of article V, division 2. - The general applicability provisions of Sec.
+27-3 of this zoning ordinance apply to properties zoned a DV district, except where alternative applicability standards exist in DV district regulations. - (b) Administration and procedures. - (1) Establishment of Dunwoody Village districts.
+Dunwoody Village (DV) zoning district classifications may be applied to property and DV district boundaries may be amended only in accordance with the amendment procedures of article V, division 2 and the regulating map of figure 27-107B-1. - (2) Effect of establishment.
+Once property has been classified in a DV district, that property is subject exclusively to the applicable DV district regulations. - (3) Review and approval procedures.
+Unless otherwise expressly stated, all uses and development in DV districts are subject to the applicable review and approval procedures of article V, as well as any applicable procedures in chapter 16 of the municipal code (land development regulations).

-Administration and procedures.